tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL step-by-step - Data Platform upgrade and migration.md

     - `5.northwind.oracle.seed.sql`

-        - This query can take several minutes to run, so make sure you wait until you see **Execute succeeded*- in the output window before executing the next file, like the following:
+        - This query can take several minutes to run, so make sure you wait until you see **Execute succeeded** in the output window before executing the next file, like the following:

         ![This is a screenshot of the Execute succeeded message in the output window.](./media/visual-studio-fusion-query-completed.png "Execute succeeded message")